Brandon-Rozek/website/content/blog/2017-03-07-uniformity-math-random.md

 ## Check Conditions

-Since we&#8217;re interested in if the random values occur uniformly, we need to perform a Chi-Square test for Goodness of Fit.
+Since we're interested in if the random values occur uniformly, we need to perform a Chi-Square test for Goodness of Fit.
 With every test comes some assumptions

-<u>Counted Data Condition:</u> The data can be converted from quantatative to count data.
+**Counted Data Condition:** The data can be converted from quantatative to count data.

-<u>Independence Assumption:</u> One random value does not affect another.
+**Independence Assumption:** One random value does not affect another.

-<u>Expected Cell Frequency Condition:</u> The expected counts are going to be 10000
+**Expected Cell Frequency Condition:** The expected counts are going to be 10000

 Since all of the conditions are met, we can use the Chi-square test of Goodness of Fit